 The World Rugby Sevens Series is held annually, usually beginning in December and finishing in June.

 Where is the World Rugby Sevens Series?

-The 2018-2019 World Rugby Sevens Series is being played across 10 different venues:
+The 2019-2020 World Rugby Sevens Series was due to be played across 10 different venues:

 - United Arab Emirates (Dubai) – The Sevens